Who we are

 • Julius leads The European Correspondent's editorial team and is responsible for all journalistic production.
 On top of that, he spearheads the development of our network of journalists and organisers across Europe.

-He also works at Germany’s leading finance and business newspaper, Handelsblatt, and has written for multiple international media outlets.
+He also worked at Germany’s leading finance and business newspaper, Handelsblatt, and has written for multiple international media outlets.
 He has a background in international law and Middle Eastern studies.
 He has contributed to and helped set up various media projects, and currently serves on the advisory board of the European media association European Youth Press.
-Julius is a fellow of the German Friedrich Ebert Foundation and currently lives in Amsterdam.
+Julius was a fellow of the German Friedrich Ebert Foundation and currently lives in Istanbul.

 [email protected]